api3dao/airnode/packages/examples/README.md

 After you have chosen an integration, be sure to read out its README for details.
 You will find it in `integrations/<integration-name>/README.md`.

-> NOTE: If you are using WSL2 on Windows, you will not be able to run Airnode locally with hardhat network.
-This is a
-> docker and WSL2 limitation.
-See: https://github.com/docker/for-win/issues/6736.

 ### 2. (Only if using local blockchain) Start hardhat network

 Run: